Small businesses have big technology needs. Getting everything done with a skeleton crew means investing in tools that encourage efficiency.

 1. Payroll and HR: OnPay

 Most small businesses can’t pay a staff account, but they can afford the next best thing: OnPay’s full-service payroll software.
 OnPay is available in every U.S. state for $36 plus $4 per person per month, and it’s flexible enough for both 1099 and W-2 employees.
 What’s more, OnPay automates tax filings and integrates with other popular timecard and accounting tools.
+For the best knowledge of software check this out.

 A payroll solution like OnPay is particularly important during COVID-19.
 The system can process and track absences, tax credits, and benefits adjustments.
 That way, you can focus on keeping the revenue rolling in.